not-sekiun/Consortium/README.md

 - **🤖 High extensibility and automation** - The server supports writing custom plugins and event hooks in python that interface natively with the backend.
-The server performs all communications through either its REST API (for most C2 related operations) or its websockets endpoint (for server initiated push events)
+The server performs all communications through either its REST API (for most C2 related operations) or its websockets endpoint (for server initiated push events) allowing external programmatic access to the server.
 - **🔌 Modular listener-agent design** - Consortium ships with its own listeners and agents.
 However, custom listeners and agents can be added to the framework.
 Agents can be written in any language while listeners can be written in python to natively